DanielJPiazza/Count-File-Extensions/README.md

 ```

 # To-do
+- [X] Add option to skip hidden files (starting with '.')
+- [X] Add option to sort output by extension name instead of frequency/count
+- [X] Add option to only count specific extensions
 - [ ] Add option to disable recursion
-- [ ] Add option to skip hidden files
+- [ ] Add consistent casing for output when extension filtering is used
-- [ ] Add option to sort output by extension name instead of frequency/count
+- [ ] Fix extension filtering only working if input is lowercase